johnsonlee/r8/compatibility-faq.md

 rewritten to `SourceFile` unless `-renamesourcefileattribute` is used in which case the provided value is used.
 The original source file name is in the mapping file and when optimizing or minifying a mapping file is always produced.
+- Access modification is enabled by default when optimizations are enabled (`-allowaccessmodification`).
+When compiling a library to class files, access modification will protect the API surface of the library by *not* changing the visibility of fields and methods on kept classes and their super classes.

 ## Stack traces and retracing
 When compiling with R8, a mapping file can be produced to support mapping stack